strategineer/personal-website/content/books/2023-11-05/index.md

 params:
   isbn13: '9781529051933'
   series: The Final Architecture
+  year: '2022'
 star_rating: 5
-title: Eyes of the Void
+title: Eyes Of The Void
 ---

 The best "second novel in a trilogy" that I've read in a while.
 To no one's